-In April last year, the collapse of the Rana Plaza factory building in Bangladesh that killed 1,129 workers made headlines, and exposed the lack of safety standards, poor working conditions and low wages of employees in the garment-making industry.
-The 8-storey building housed several separate factories that supplied to large global brands, such as Mango, Primark and Walmart.
+In April last year, the collapse of the Rana Plaza factory building in Bangladesh that killed 1,129 workers made headlines and exposed the lack of safety standards, poor working conditions and low wages of employees in the garment-making industry.
+The 8-story building housed several separate factories that supplied to large global brands, such as Mango, Primark and Walmart.
 In the wake of the tragedy, the Bangladeshi government and global companies vowed to make improvements in the industry through tightening safety standards and raising money for factory improvements.
 However, continued demand for low-priced clothing still creates a price pressure that is eventually passed onto the low-wage workers, many of whom are paid a minimum wage of $37 a month.[i]

 The rising awareness of this inequitable situation has led many consumers to shift their focus to more ethical alternatives while supporting fair trade practices.
 According to the World Fair Trade Organization, “Fair Trade is a trading partnership based on dialogue, transparency and respect, that seeks greater equity in international trade.[ii]
-Fair trade companies commit to providing a fair wage, creating safe and healthy working conditions, and producing products from raw materials that originate from sustainably managed sources and have the least overall impact on the environment.”
+Fairtrade companies commit to providing a fair wage, creating safe and healthy working conditions, and producing products from raw materials that originate from sustainably managed sources and have the least overall impact on the environment.”

 These principles are aligned with Islam’s view of business ethics.
-While modern consumerism often focuses on profit-maximization as a goal, Islam focuses on value-maximisation based on the principles of equity and justice.
+While modern consumerism often focuses on profit-maximization as a goal, Islam focuses on value-maximization based on the principles of equity and justice.
 This means that Muslim business owners should conduct their business activities based on fair play and just dealing for all stakeholders involved, thus avoiding the exploitation of the poor in the supply chain.
-Additionally, Islam believes that the Earth’s resources are for everyone’s benefit and should be used in a manner that brings about the well-being of the people.[iii]
+Additionally, Islam believes that Earth’s resources are for everyone’s benefit and should be used in a manner that brings about the well-being of the people.[iii]

 Acknowledging the responsibility that they have as business owners, many Muslim-owned businesses, including fashion brands, have implemented fair trade practices.
 Here are some excellent companies that do so: